All Products

 Yes

-The number of JVM instances running in real time.
-Generally, this metric is used to configure service downtime alerting.
+JVM instances running in real time.
+Typically used to detect service downtime.

 Number of bytes sent from the node